 asks · never acts

-Anatomy ↗ — what changed, who owns it, which dependencies move, sprint-completion math, and the commitment it'd reverse.
-Posted to Slack 30 seconds after the meeting.
+Anatomy ↗ — what changed, who owns it, what it reverses.
+In Slack 30s after the meeting.

 scroll to read§02 · how a meeting becomes execution ↓